Park Ridge, New Jersey: The Bear's Nest

 The Bear's Nest is a luxury gated community in Park Ridge.
 It has town house-style houses with luxury amenities including (in some houses) elevators.
 A community clubhouse is available for residents, along with a pool, multiple tennis courts and a floral park.
 Noted residents of the development have included President Richard M. Nixon and his wife, Pat Nixon; Raymond V. Gilmartin, current Microsoft board member; and Tom Coughlin, former coach of the New York Giants and Joe Valenza, New York Yankees Fantasy Camp Hall of Fame Inductee and Founder of Virtue Risk Partners.

 Emergency services

 The Tri-Boro Volunteer Ambulance Corps provides EMS service to Park Ridge, Woodcliff Lake and Montvale.
 Tri-Boro is a non-profit group which provides free emergency service to those in the community who need it at any time.
 Its headquarters is located in Park Ridge near Mill Pond.

 Park Ridge has a paid police department, which has been led by Chief Joseph J. Madden since 2007.

 The Park Ridge Volunteer Fire Department dates back to 1898, created by community volunteers after a major fire destroyed a local factory.
+PRFD is part of Bergen County Fire Battalion 8 and dispatching is contracted to Ridgewood-based Northwest Bergen Central Dispatch.